 Who We Are

 Great Pyrenees are the Southeast’s best kept secret.
 We are a magnificent and majestic breed that is one of the best dogs a family can own – we really are.
 We are gentle giants loved by all because we combine two characteristics that are hard to beat.
 First, we are terrific family pets.
 We are lovable and gentle with children – we love them even when they treat us like massive fluff balls!
 Second, and where we differ from most house pets, we are protectors.
-I tend to be the witty observer but my big brother Jenkins is a typical Great Pyrenees and he is amazing as he patrols our property watching for anything unusual.
-He takes his job very seriously.
+I am a typical Great Pyrenees constantly patrolling our property watching for anything unusual and I take this job very seriously.
 Great Pyrenees were bred as working dogs and our “job” in the home is to protect our “family”.

 Our main mission at GPRA is to find the right permanent home for Great Pyrenees in distress, whether they are strays or from an overpopulated kill or no-kill shelter.
 We don’t care how old they are or what their medical condition is because we will make sure they receive a comprehensive medical evaluation, spaying or neutering, and even behavioral training if necessary.
 So discover for yourself why we are the southeast’s best kept secret.

-We are a 501(c)3 not for profit so your donation is tax deductible.
+We are an authorized 501(c)3 not for profit organization so your donations are tax deductible.